-The way we invest in and care for our plants, they’re practically our babies.
-And since we can’t very well pack them up in the car, many of us feel tied to the responsibilities of raising a vegetable garden the way we do with children or pets.
+The way we invest in and nurture our plants, they’re practically our babies.
+And since we can’t very well pack them up in the car, many of us feel tied to the responsibilities of caring for a vegetable garden the way we care for children or pets.

 But with careful planning, it is entirely possible to leave your garden for a week or more, guilt-free and stress-free, and actually come back to a garden that’s even bigger and better than you remembered.